HeldLab/ProteoSushi/README.md

 Once unpacked (unzipped), we will need to use the terminal (command prompt in Windows) to run ProteoSushi.

 For MacOS, use Finder to navigate to the proteosushi folder in the downloaded files.
-Click on Finder (in the toolbar at the top of the screen) -> Services -> New Terminal at Folder to open a new terminal in the proteosushi folder.
+Right click (or command click) on the proteosushi folder -> Services -> New Terminal at Folder to open a new terminal in the proteosushi folder.
 Run the command
 `python run_proteosushi.py`
 to start the GUI.